VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 We had many meetings to discover and create new stories for the epics.
 PO asked developers "What do we need to implement sign-in?".
-Developers were telling details of implementation: "We need integrate with Google to provide google sign".
+Developers were telling details of implementation: "We need to integrate with Google to provide google sign".
 PO created new stories for the discovered details.

 #### 2 weeks of development